g4rb4g3/CtsTestStarter/README.md

 * Force stop app
 * Uninstall app

+**Long press settings (gearwheel) button to launch the app.
+Before launching it the first time push the settings button shortly and long press it afterwards.
+This is only required after installing the app for the first time.<br />**

 ![Screenshot](doc/screenshot.png) <br />
 Checkbox for list item will show you if you have mapped a key already.